phpmyadmin/phpmyadmin/config.rst

 or signon authentication should be used for this server.

 * 'config' authentication (``$auth\_type = 'config'``) is the plain old
-  way: username and password are stored in *config.inc.php*.
+  way: username and password are stored in :file:`config.inc.php`.
 * 'cookie' authentication mode (``$auth\_type = 'cookie'``) as
   introduced in 2.2.3 allows you to log in as any valid MySQL user with the help of cookies.
 Username and password are stored in cookies during the session and password is deleted when it ends.
-This can also allow you to log in in arbitrary server if  enabled.
+This can also allow you to log in in arbitrary server if :config:option:`$cfg['AllowArbitraryServer']` enabled.
 * ':abbr:`HTTP (HyperText Transfer Protocol)`' authentication (was called 'advanced' in previous versions and can be written also as 'http') (``$auth\_type = ':abbr:`HTTP (HyperText Transfer